novix-sa/Pyplan/docs/User Guide/Visualization.md

  ![enter image description here](http://img.pyplan.org/Visua_graph_cust.png)
 # Advanced Options and Index Sync

 Regular tables as well as graphs shared a couple of advanced options that can be very helpful.
-Click on  `Hide empty data`,  `View index detail` and  `(all)`,  and Enable drilldown to see how these options impact on tables and graphs
+Click on  `Hide empty data`,  `View index detail` and  `Enable drilldown` to see how these options impact on tables and graphs.

+`Index Sync` is a powerful toll when working with tables and graphs of the same interface.
+Pyplan **synchronizes** **shared indexes** among objects presented in an interface.
+For instance, on the following example total cost Information is presented as a table and as a graph and as all indexes are synchronised.
 # Maps
 (todo)
 # Other visualization libraries